 What is Emotional Attachment?

 Often, when we have an emotional need, we expect someone to provide us with that need.
-It could be validation.
-It could be security.
-It could be a need to be needed.
+It can be validation.
+It can be security.
+It can be a need to be needed.

 We give someone else the power of providing us with these things because we trust them and feel bonded to them on some level to provide us with the things that we need to maintain our mental health and emotional wellness.